 The first research question answered to what degree do elementary teachers report utilization of specific Web 2.0 tools.
 The WTII found that the majority of teachers were implementing Web 2.0 tools.
 Of those implementing Web 2.0 tools, the majority were doing so on a monthly basis.
 Through Spearman’s Correlation, the relationship between self-efficacy, and the utilization of specific Web 2.0 tools, a strong positive correlation was established (Research Question 2).
 There was a weak positive correlation between self-efficacy and professional development through the computation of Spearman’s correlation (Research Question 3).
 In post hoc research and Spearman’s Correlation, there was a weak negative correlation between the number of years teaching and self-efficacy.
 There was also a weak negative correlation between the number of years teaching and the utilization of specific Web 2.0 tools.
 Self-efficacy had the strongest relationship to the utilization of specific Web 2.0 tools.

 Therefore, a two-fold approach to professional development would be most effective for increasing Web 2.0 utilization.
 Professional development opportunities would be most effective attempting to increase a teacher’s technology self-efficacy while increasing their skills and knowledge on specific Web 2.0 tools.

 Ward, Stephen, "The Impact of Self-Efficacy and Professional Development on Implementation of Web 2.0 Tools in Elementary Classrooms" (2015).
 Education Theses, Dissertations and Projects.
-Paper 140.
+140.